-This Lands End to John O’Groats route book is not set out as a traditional step by step route book: it is supported by an online series of Google maps and gpx files designed to guide you across the country using a satellite navigation device, a smart phone or similar device that can navigate using gpx files (which can be provided reversed for navigation from John O’Groats to Lands End if preferred).
+This Lands End to John O’Groats route book is not set out as a traditional step by step route book: it is supported by an online series of Google maps and gpx files designed to guide you across the country using a satellite navigation device (like a Garmin), a smart phone or similar device that can navigate using gpx files (which can be provided reversed for navigation from John O’Groats to Lands End if preferred).
 Links to all these electronic files are contained within the book, along with instructions on how to access them and adjust the route to meet your needs, if necessary.

 Accommodation on or near the route has also been listed to assist your planning along with a list of bike repair shops that you may need in an emergency.
 The locations of these places and local food stores are saved on the Google Maps and the gpx files.

-I have cycled End to End three times.
+I have cycled End to End five times.
 With the safety of cyclists increasingly in the spotlight, I wanted to find and share a relatively safe route that was close to a straight line but used quiet roads, tracks and paths.
 After a year of researching and test riding, the result is a quiet route using mostly small roads and lanes and utilising cycle ways, old railway lines and canal tow paths where possible.